 Tallest Mountains in Hawaii Island

-Tall mountains and the snow-capped peaks have attracted everyone forever.
+Tall mountains and snow-capped peaks have attracted everyone forever.
 For any travel enthusiast or nature lover or adventure seeker, Hawaii is a perfect destination to explore.
 From Kauai’s green lush mountain ranges to rugged beauties of Big Islands, It has something for everyone.
 Hawaii or the Big Island from the United States is blessed with not one but 13 mountains peaks that are higher than 500m, of which Mount Kea is the tallest.

 Nature’s beauty is Hawaii’s greatest asset.
 Hawaii has 13 mountains and astonishingly most of the highest peaks of Hawaii are volcanic in nature.
-These mountains are a rich source of the natural resource.
+These mountains are a rich source of natural resources.
 They have been exploited to a very large extent in the past, that now they have been left to recover.

 1. Mauna Kea

 Mauna Kea is the Tallest Mountains in Hawaii Island.
 Towering above the Kohala coast at 13,796 feet above the sea level and stands 33,476 feet from the Pacific ocean.
 Because of its mighty height, it was earlier named Mauna a Wakea which means “the mountain that belongs to the sky”.
 Later the name was changed to Mauna Kea within a year.
 The mythology associated with this mountain is that it is the place of Gods and Kapu.
 You can marvel at the tallest mountain of the world when measured from base to summit and enjoy stargazing here.

 Things to do near- Mauna Kea observatories, Onizuka Astronomy complex, Mauna Kea State Park